-Despite expectations for widespread economic and political fallout from India's demonetisation programme last November, data show little lasting impact.
+Despite expectations for widespread economic and political fallout from India's demonetization program last November, data show little lasting impact.
 Unsurprisingly, this bolstered the ruling Bharatiya Janata Party (BJP) party, which picked up seats in recent state elections.
 In five state elections March 11, the BJP won 434 of 690 assembly seats, including a landslide victory in Uttar Pradesh, the country's most populous state, with 204 million people.
 Following the elections, the BJP now controls local assemblies accounting for two-thirds of India's population.
 This paves the way next year for the BJP to win a majority in India's upper house, where its current minority has hampered passing economic reforms.
 Expectations are now rising that Modi can implement more comprehensive plans to further India's economic development.

-ECONOMIC EFFECTS FROM DEMONETISATION LIMITED
+ECONOMIC EFFECTS FROM DEMONETIZATION LIMITED

-In a bold and sudden reform, India replaced 86% of circulating currency notes-which needed to be declared to banks and then exchanged for new notes-in two months late last year.^{xx} While the aim was noble-to bring India's extensive cash-based black market economy (estimated at 20 - 50% of GDP) into the light-it accomplished less than that, while disrupting vast parts of economic activity as banks were unprepared and ill-equipped to handle the change.^{xxi} As a result, money supply decreased, loan growth slowed and purchasing manager indexes (PMIs) changed to indicate contraction.
-The messy implementation weighed on sentiment, causing an equity market correction in which Indian equities fell -10.1% from November 8 to November 21.^{xxii}
+In a bold and sudden reform, India replaced 86% of circulating currency notes-which needed to be declared to banks and then xix Source: The Conference Board, as of 4/7/2017.

+exchanged for new notes-in two months late last year.xx While the aim was noble-to bring India's extensive cash-based black market economy (estimated at 20 - 50% of GDP) into the light-it accomplished less than that, while disrupting vast parts of economic activity as banks were unprepared and ill-equipped to handle the change.xxi As a result, money supply decreased, loan growth slowed and purchasing manager indexes (PMIs) changed to indicate contraction.
+The messy implementation weighed on sentiment, causing an equity market correction in which Indian stocks fell -10.1% from November 8 to November 21.xxii

-However, the pain was short-lived, and life soon returned to normal. ^{xxiii} While currency in circulation remains down (deposited in banks), M3 money supply has more than recovered, loan growth is picking up, PMIs are back in expansion and equities long since got over the episode.
-(Exhibit 17 on next page) Meanwhile, Q4 GDP advanced 7.0% y/y.^{xxiv} Although decelerating slightly from Q3's 7.4% growth, it handily beat expectations for 6.4% growth.^{xxv} xix Source: The Conference Board, as of 7/4/2017.
+However, the pain was short-lived, and life soon returned to normal. xxiii While currency in circulation remains down (deposited in banks), M3 money supply has more than recovered, loan growth is picking up, PMIs are back in expansion and stocks long since got over the episode.
+(Exhibit 17 on next page) Meanwhile, Q4 GDP advanced 7.0% y/y.xxiv Although decelerating slightly from Q3's 7.4% growth, it handily beat expectations for 6.4% growth.xxv xxv Source: Trading Economics, as of 4/26/2017.